irving-statek/open-pnp-wiki/Vision-Solutions.md

 In order to perform Visual Calibration, a certain calibration rig is needed.
 The elements are described in the respective calibration steps.

+The ideal calibration rig is mounted like a PCB - even made out of a spare PCB.
+This provides the best accuracy because the calibration process will be performed on a true PCB surface.

+Using the PCB mount facility, the rig can also be remounted later when needed for recalibration..
+Don't worry about inaccurate mounting repeatability, the primary and secondary fiducials need not be precisely at their stored location X, Y, each calibration algorithm will first reacquire their precise location.
+Only the Z needs to be precisely the same each time.

+Hence these primary and secondary fiducials are not to be confused with the homing fiducial.
+Technically you can reuse the primary calibration fiducial as a homing fiducial if it is permanently fixed on the machine, and at PCB surface Z. But that's not the recommended way.

 ![Calibration rig](https://user-images.githubusercontent.com/9963310/129459527-52675532-f63c-458e-8dec-73659cffe3ab.png)

 # Calibration Steps